Ice King: Characterization

 Ice King appears like an elderly man with blue skin, which is caused by the magical crown he wears.
 Wearing the crown grants him immortality, as well as the ability to control snow and ice.
-Although evil, Ice King is generally "incompetent" and "ineffectual" when it comes to carrying out his schemes.
+Although evil, Ice King has been described as "incompetent" and "ineffectual".
 Throughout the show, Ice King is prone to misanthropy and depressive episodes, and he expresses anxiety over his body image.
-Despite being interested in living a normal life, Ice King's awkward and harmful behaviors drive away friends and potential romantic partners.
+Despite wanting to live a normal life, Ice King's awkward and harmful behaviors drive away friends and potential romantic partners.

 It is later revealed that wearing the crown drove him insane, and caused him to lose all memories of his past life as a kind man named Simon Petrikov.
 Simon's personality at times surfaces, but is generally repressed by the personality of the Ice King.
-Liz Baessler of Film School Rejects noted that, because of the amnesia and personality changes caused by the crown, "[Simon and Ice King] are two unique consciousnesses in one body."
+Film critic Liz Baessler of Film School Rejects noted that, because of the amnesia and personality changes caused by the crown, Simon and Ice King could be considered "two unique consciousnesses in one body."

 The character's amnesia and mental health issues have been described as a metaphor for Alzheimer's disease and senility.
 His mental and emotional instability has also been interpreted as a representation of bipolar disorder by some critics.
 Simon's mental health is not completely restored after he is freed from the crown's curse at the end of the series, instead he continues to deal with the effects of his life experience.

 Novelist Lev Grossman, in an interview with NPR, praised the backstory of the Ice King and the exploration of his condition, noting that his origin is "psychologically plausible."
-He also stated, "My dad has been going through having Alzheimer's, and he's forgotten so much about who he used to be.
-And I look at him and think this cartoon is about my father dying."